BardicDefense/purple-hack/spells.md

 follow a single spoken course of action (language permitting, and limited to a sentence or two), if the caster can phrase it to sound reasonable—even if it isn’t.

+#### Oracle

+_Divination (R: Special, D: Special)_
+Cast while burning 1,000d. of rare dust, the caster attempts to contact a being on another plane of existence.
+The caster must make a Arcana check to succeed.
+If successful, the caster can ask up to three questions.
+The questions must relate to a specific subject—an object, place, or creature.
+The caster must be in the presence of the subject or a closely related item (e.g. the tombstone of a deceased person, the sheath of a lost sword).
+Questions receive a brief, cryptic answer.
+Each answer has a 1-in-6 chance of being false or misleading.
+Each casting of this spell takes 1d6 Turns.
+The spell may be cast at most once per week.
+Contact with powerful extra-dimensional beings can shatter the caster’s mind.
+The caster must make an Arcana 12 saving throw or enter a coma for 1d6 weeks.

 #### Passwall